AztecProtocol/aztec-connect/docs/docs/how-aztec-works/aztec-connect/technical-intro.md

 #### Batching

-Rollup providers are incentivised to batch any transaction with the same `bridgeId`.
+Rollup providers are incentivised to batch any transaction with the same `bridgeCallData`.
 This reduces the cost of the L1 transaction for similar trades.
-A `bridgeId` consits of:
+A `bridgeCallData` consits of:

 ## Virtual Assets